noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

   - optional fields: used to record the creation & execution of smart contracts
     - data: todo
     - init: todo

+#### smart contract

+- applications that run exactly as programmed without any possibilty of downtime, censorship, fraud or third-party interference
+  - a contract written in code; to programmatically enforce rules setup in a negotiation between two parties
+  - an object on the ethereum blockchain that contains code to be executed by the EVM
+  - can store data, execute logic, interact with other smart contracts, and send ether
+  - can hold ether just like a wallet, and have an address just like a wallet
+- use cases

+  - when buying something from a seller, you send the money to the smart contract
+    - the smart contract will hold the ether until you receive the stuff
+    - once the stuff is received, you update the smart contract and it will send the ether to the seller

+- test network: for testing smart contracts via the EVM
+- gotchas: once your smart contracts are deployed to the blockchain it cannot be changed!

+#### ether

+- the native ucrrency of ethereum used to power smart contracts

+#### tokens

+- built on the ethereum platform
+- used for exchanging value between different parties based on rules specified in that tokens smart contract
+- represent any fungible (replaceable) tradable good such as coins, loyalty points, gold certificates, IOUs or non fungible goods (unique collectibles) e.g. in-game itmes, etc

 ### wallet